chfast/ethash/README.md

 ## Install

-Build from source using CMake.
+Build from Source using CMake.

 ```sh
 mkdir build